mengwangoxf/mengwangoxf.github.io/index.md

 ## News

 Oct, 2025
+: [*Wenjia Ye*](https://yewenjia.github.io/) has joint my group as a senior research associate.
+She will be working on a graduate type system for Rust-like languages among others.

+Oct, 2025
 : [*False-Positive Bug Reports in Deep Learning Compilers: Stages, Root Causes, and Mitigation*](./Papers/TOSEM26.pdf) is accepted by TOSEM.

 Sep, 2025